k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ## Overview

 The TDM enables users to create a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) and select the source environment from which the entity is extracted.
-Tasks can also be created to extract and save different versions of the data of the selected entities.
+Tasks can also be created to extract and save different versions of the data from the selected entities.

 **Examples**